Itsfoss0/alx-low_level_programming/0x18-dynamic_libraries/README.md

 4. [Youtube](https://www.youtube.com/results?search_query=dynamic+linking)

 ## Learning objectives
-At the end of this project, you should be able to explain to anyone without the help of  Google the followin concepts
+At the end of this project, you should be able to [explain to anyone](https://fs.blog/feynman-learning-technique/) without the help of  Google the following concepts

 * [X] What is a dynamic library, how does it work, how to create one, and how to use it
 * [X] What is the environment variable ```$LD_LIBRARY_PATH``` and how to use it